dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <a name="running"></a>
 ## Running ASTRAL

-* To run ASTRAL you need a single file with all the individual gene trees (one per line) in Newick format.
-In this case we need to put all 4 gene trees (*.treefile files) from `/data_tmp/$USERNAME/data/06_species_tree/00_individual_loci`.
-To do this you can use the `cat` command like this:
+* To run ASTRAL, you need a single file with all the individual gene trees (one per line) in Newick format.
+In this case, we need to put all four gene trees (*.treefile files) from `/data_tmp/$USERNAME/data/06_species_tree/00_individual_loci`.
+To do this, you can use the `cat` command like this:

-	First let make a new directory where we will place the new astral input file
+	First, let's make a new directory where we will place the new astral input file.

 		mkdir /data_tmp/$USERNAME/data/06_species_tree/01_astral